envycontent/haiku-user-manual/content/add-an-image-into-the-main-text-of-your-page.rst

 Add an Image into the Main Text of your Page
 ============================================

 This shows you how to add an image into the main text content of your page.
 You need to upload the image to the Image Library first.
-See the **Upload an Image to the Image Library** guide if you need instructions on how to do this.
+See the :doc:`**Upload an Image to the Image Library** <Upload_an_Image_to_the_Image_Library.html>` guide if you need instructions on how to do this.

 Edit page
 ---------